boardens/simple-pastebin/README.md

 Currently working on other major implementations like :
 - Hiding multiples automations and preventing captcha security behind proxies
-- Improving and simplifying functions argumentations (especially id and values)
+- Improving and simplifying functions argumentations (especially ids and values)
 - Adding paste gestion for connected members

 ## License